Last Updated on January 13, 2023 by James Castro

-Major popular search portals – such as Google, Yahoo! and Bing – and their SERPs often encompass varying types of listings, including contextual, algorithmic or organic search listings in addition to suggested search refinement protocols, videos, definitions, maps, images or sponsored listings.
-They also have a tendency to visually differentiate specific types of content such as blogs, news and images; important to note is that many content types boast specialized templates and visual enhancements on the main search result page.
+Major popular search portals – such as Google, Yahoo! and Bing – and their SERPs often encompass varying types of listings, including contextual, algorithmic, or organic search listings in addition to suggested search refinement protocols, videos, definitions, maps, images or sponsored listings.
+They also have a tendency to visually differentiate specific types of content such as blogs, news, and images; important to note is that many content types boast specialized templates and visual enhancements on the main search result page.

 Paid vs. Organic Links/Listings

-Paid SERP listings come in the form of advertisements – or sponsored links – included by search engines via their search results process.
+Paid SERP listings are to come in the form of advertisements – or sponsored links – included by search engines via their search results process.
 In this example, websites pay search engine companies to list their web pages here; however, important to note is that this service is different from pay-per-click, which refers to advertisements placed on websites.

 - Spot 1 receives 32.5% of the clicks

 - Spot 2: 17.6%